softwarefactory-project/rdopkg/README.md

 Exhaustive `rdopkg` manual is available, you can:

- * not read it online ATM as we're migrating... [sorry about that](https://github.com/openstack-packages/rdopkg/issues/65)
- * read its nice source: [doc/rdopkg.1.adoc](doc/rdopkg.1.adoc)
+ * read it nicely rendered on github: [rdopkg manual](https://github.com/softwarefactory-project/rdopkg/blob/master/doc/rdopkg.1.adoc)
  * run `man rdopkg` if you installed from RPM
+ * render it to HTML/man using `make doc`

 You might also be interested in
 [RDO packaging guide](https://www.rdoproject.org/documentation/rdo-packaging)